top of page

 "Child's Play"

-An essay drawn from observations through my former office window, outside of which was the schoolyard of John Dewey's Laboratory School at the University of Chicago
+An essay based on observations through my former office window, outside of which was the schoolyard of John Dewey's Laboratory School at the University of Chicago.
+The essay attempts to draw certain lessons for our social and political lives from the study of the sociality of children, as was Dewey's founding hope for the school.

 bottom of page